Here are some of the projects we worked on during COVID.

 Sarah’s improv triangle quilt.

-The theme this month is triangles.
-The image shows the small quilt top that Sarah showed at our March meeting, based on the work of Nicholas Ball ‘quilts from the attic’.
+The theme of these is triangles.
+The image shows a small quilt top based on the work of Nicholas Ball ‘quilts from the attic’.

 Sarah’s hints: